dawid-szaniawski/bepatient/docs/usage.md

 ##### add_custom_checker

-This method allows users to add their own custom response checker by providing an object that inherits from the abstract base class Checker.
+This method allows users to add their own custom response checker by providing an object that inherits from the abstract base class `Checker`.

 ###### Args: